 Using Python on CARC systems

-You can use Python in either interactive or batch modes.
-In either mode, first load the corresponding software module:
+Python can be used in either interactive or batch modes.
+In either mode, first load a corresponding software module:

 module spider python